AlisonDavey/soil_moisture/README.md

 ## Push soil moisture data

-Download, preprocess and push the data to Tinybird using the script `script/soil_moisture_data_to_tinybird.py`
+Download, preprocess and push the data to Tinybird using the script `script/soil_moisture_data_to_tinybird.py`.
+The script downloads a file for each day from 6 October 2022 to 26 October 2022.
+Each file is 30 MB - 35 MB in `h5` format.
+Selecting just the data we want and storing that in Tinybird is less than 400 KB per day.

 ## Sources